omdevteam/om/docs/docs/configuring_om.md

 are not described in the linked document.

 A missing parameter or parameter group, or the wrong choice of a value for a parameter can cause OM to emit error messages.
-Please see
-[this paragraph](running_om.md#error-messages) for an in-depth discussion of OM's error reporting.